Amanpreet04-1993/Call-Centre-Trends-Project-basic-/README.md

 February  -    1298 Answered **** 318 not Answered
 March     -    1301 Answered **** 311 not Answered

-        thus, more customers have travel type
+       thus, more customers has been satisfied and January month has the most count of clients than February and March.